Call Recordings

 Edit this page

-If you do not already have a call recording created in your Sandbox account, you can do this manually.
+If you do not already have a call recording in your account, you can do this manually by making a call and clicking the "Record" button in your RingCentral dialer.

 For simplicity, we are going to step you through using the RingCentral unified app via the web to create an outbound call, and record that call.

-1. Open the RingCentral unified app sandbox via the web
+1. Open the RingCentral unified app via the web

 2. Click the Settings Icon, and choose Calling from the menu